Criticism is vital to our progression, whether that’s receiving it or delivering it.

 It works so that whoever is receiving the feedback, is clear about what they did well and the things they need to improve on can be adjusted, to work better for them.

-Giving praise straight away makes feedback a lot easier to take in.
-Following criticism up with something positive makes the whole experience a whole lot nicer.
+Giving praise straight away makes feedback a lot easier to take in, and following criticism up with something positive makes the whole experience a whole lot nicer.

 Try: “I like what you did with X, but perhaps Y needs something a little more exciting.
 If you do this, then Y will be up to the same standard as X”